-Now you’ve changed your mind and you’re ready to share it, which you can easily do with the Memories feature on Snapchat.
-Here’s how it works:
+Now you’ve changed your mind and are ready to share it?
+You can easily do so with the Memories feature on Snapchat.
+You can also use the Memories feature to

-If you run into a problem and the “Camera Roll” option doesn’t appear when you open the “Memories” option, you might need to change the app permission first.
+If you run into a problem and the Camera Roll option doesn’t appear when you open Memories, you might need to change the app permission first.

 Check the settings on your phone and see if Snapchat has access to your photos and videos first.
 If not, change the settings and go back to posting.
 Make sure to save your pictures and video from

 The big deal about Snapchat is all the fun and often unique emojis and

-So, you won’t be able to use Bitmojis and animations because the photo you’re trying to post wasn’t taken with the Snapchat app.
+You cannot use Bitmojis and animations because the photo you’re trying to post wasn’t taken with the Snapchat app.

 Also, cropping a photo might look a little off sometimes, or there might be some unexpected zooming.
-But that’s not always the case, and you can still use the tinted filters to make your photos look better.
+But that’s not always the case, and you can still use tinted filters to make your photos look better.

 That was the case before when Snapchat designated some apps as third-party contributors.
 But since the introduction of Memories, that’s gone away.

-Once you’ve picked up how to use Memories to post old photos as brand new on Snapchat, you mighwonderng what My Eyes Only” is all about.
+Once you’ve picked up how to use Memories to post old photos as brand new on Snapchat, you mighwonderng what My Eyes Only is all about.

 The idea is to offer more privacy to Snapchat users.
-It’s a folder where you can keep Snaps that you don’t want anyone to see.
+It’s a folder where you can keep Snaps you don’t want anyone to see.
 The folder has a passcode to keep your Snaps safe.

 This is particularly handy when you know someone is going to check your phone from time to time.
 And it takes away any reservation for handing your phone to your friends or family to use.

 Thanks to the Memories feature, your camera roll can become a part of Snapchat.
-Yes, you’ll have to forego some of the editing perks, but ultimately, it’s going to be worthwhile.
-And don’t forget about “My Eyes Only” when you want to save those exclusive Snaps.
+Yes, you’ll have to forego some of the editing perks, but ultimately, it will be worthwhile.
+And don’t forget about My Eyes Only when you want to save those exclusive Snaps.

 How often do you post old photos on Snapchat?
 Share your thoughts in the comments section below.
 Now that you know how to send old pictures as new Snaps in Snapchat, learn